Allied health professional holding a clipboard during an informed consent discussion with a seated patient

 Important Information About Brunswick Health

 At Brunswick Health, our contractors are independent business owners who run their own practices while utilising our facilities and administrative support.
-This means that if you have any concerns or issues regarding your treatment, it’s important to address them directly with the contractor who provided your care.
+This means that if you have any concerns or issues regarding your treatment, it’s important to address them directly with the health practitioner who provided your care.
 This structure ensures that your questions and concerns are handled by the person responsible for your treatment.

 While Brunswick Health provides the facilities and administrative support, we are not directly responsible for the clinical decisions or the informed consent process of these independent contractors.
 The responsibility for informed consent, including providing you with all necessary information and addressing any concerns, lies with the contractor.
-However, we do ensure that all contractors adhere to the highest standards of professional practice, including the legal and ethical requirements for informed consent.
+However, we do insist that all contractors adhere to the highest standards of professional practice, including the legal and ethical requirements for informed consent.

 Informed consent is essential to providing ethical and high-quality care in allied health professions.
 It ensures that you are fully informed, actively involved in decisions about your care, and that your rights are respected.